In this post we discuss why you should train your calf muscles to slow down the ageing process and the best exercises to

 This is true to a certain extent, but these exercises won’t work the plantarflexors through their complete range of motion.

 Put simply, has fatigue in your calves ever brought a set of squats to an end?

 Secondly, many people exercise for asthetic goals such as weight loss or muscle gain in specific areas.
 Few think about optimising the function of their muscular system.

-In fact optimising the function of your muscular system can help you attain every goal, whatever that may be.
+In fact optimising the function of your muscular system will likely help you attain every goal, whatever that may be.

 The best exercises to strengthen your calf muscles

 There are two main options, the seated calf raise and the standing version.

-The knee flexion involved in the seated version reduces the ability of both plantaris and gastrocnemius to contribute as they both attach above the knee.
+The knee flexion involved in the seated version may reduce the ability of both plantaris and gastrocnemius to contribute as they both attach above the knee.